 How much application downtime is allowable?

-We touched upon this in a previous article.
 You must decide how mission-critical your application is to your business.
 Can it be down for an hour without a serious impact?
 A few hours without a serious impact?
 Or if it’s down for an hour or a few hours is that completely unacceptable in terms of financial loss?

 There are numerous types of solutions for minimizing downtime and maximizing availability.
 Some of them are very complex and very expensive.
 How extensively you want to pursue optimal availability will depend on how important your app is.
 If it is very important, and the downsides to being down are huge, then you will obviously be motivated to spend lots of money on the problem.